 Recommended frequency ranges are as follows: 1…35, 1…100, 10…55, 10…150, 10…500, 10…2000, 10…5000, 55…500, 55…2000, 55…5000, 100…2000 Hz.

 Corresponding standards and technical documentation should specify one of the vibration impact durations listed below.
-In the case if impact duration is 10 hours or more for each direction or frequency, the impact duration can be separated in time periods provided that the sample mechanical stress (caused by heating or other factors) will not decrease.
+In the case, if impact duration is 10 hours or more for each direction or frequency, the impact duration can be separated in time periods provided that the sample mechanical stress (caused by heating or other factors) will not decrease.

 In the course of preliminary measurements (if it is required by applicable standards and technical documentation) there should be performed measurements of electrical parameters and mechanical characteristics.
-The applicable standards and technical documentation should specify the amount of axes for vibrational impact as well as their relative positioning.
+The applicable standards and technical documentation should specify the number of axes for vibrational impact as well as their relative positioning.
 If these parameters are not specified, the sample should be exposed to vibrational impact in three mutually transverse directions that are selected in such a way, so that it would be easy to detect the defects.

 - evaluation of sample response to vibration impact;

 Normally the research of sample response to vibrational impact in the required range should be performed throughout all the swing cycle under the same conditions that during delay time, but the vibration amplitude and sweep speed can be decreased (if compared to the nominal values) if it is necessary to determine the sample response to vibrational impacts more accurately.
 One should avoid excessive vibration impact time increase.
 In the applicable standards and technical documentation, there should be specified the necessity of sample operation in the course of tests for vibration impact response.
 At this stage the sample is tested in order to reveal the critical frequencies that cause:

 - sample fault and/or deterioration of its characteristics depending on the vibration level;